Simplify infrastructure self-service with Blueprints

 • Irritability has been pointed out as the most common stress symptom among IT professionals, especially DevOps (55% of them selected this answer).
 For non-IT professionals #1 stress symptom is depression.

 • The IT sector doesn’t work weekends and is less interested in changing jobs.
-66% of DevOps and 52% of IT never or rarely work on the weekends, whereas only about 25% of non-IT could say the same.
+66% of DevOps and 52% of IT never or rarely work on the weekends, whereas only about 25% of non-IT professionals say the same.
 39% of DevOps and 43% of IT would never or rarely consider changing their jobs (with only 25% of non-IT).

 Who is the most frequently stressed